Let's Play Music

 This video shows the traditional Baby Bumble Bee actions and although they do seem a bit brutal, kids just can’t resist anything a bit yucky.
 Consequently they really enjoy the squishing bit!

 Although if you’d prefer a kinder approach, you can substitute the second and third verse with different animals instead.
-Check out these more kindly lyrics below.

 Baby Bumble Bee Song